 According to the Road Safety Authority, motorcyclists represent less than 2% of vehicles on Irish roads but represent 10% of road deaths.

-According to the OECD, a motorcyclist is four times more likely to be killed in Ireland than in another European country.
+According to the OECD, a motorcyclist is four times more likely to be killed in an accident in Ireland than in another European country.
 The Irish Times reports that while motorcyclist deaths have been falling, they are still among the most vulnerable road users.
 In fact, the risk of dying in a traffic crash, per km travelled, is about 27 times higher than it is for a car occupant, based on recent figures.
 Some common types of collisions include:

 Any of these examples may result in fatal or life changing injuries.

 Motorcyclists are encouraged to take extra care with regard to safety.
-Helmets are essential, jackets and trousers should be properly protective of abrasions in the event of making contact with the road surface.
-Body armour can be utilised on exposed areas such as elbows, back, knees, shoulders, hips and shins.
+Helmets are essential, jackets and trousers should be properly protective or abrasions in the event of making contact with the road surface.
+Body armour can be utilised on exposed areas such as elbows, back, knees, shoulders, hips arid shins.
 High visibility clothing should also be worn.
 Particular regard should be had to ensuring your tyres have adequate tread and are free from rips.

 Of course, motorcyclists are particularly exposed in a collision and can suffer potentially fatal injuries to the chest and head.
 Despite this, many commuters opt for a motorcycle as their primary means of transport.
 The reduced running costs, powerful acceleration and the ease with which motorcyclists can navigate traffic are attractive features to many, especially on congested routes.
 Those features are balanced out by the increased risk and vulnerability of the motorcyclist while on the road.
 Frequently, car users will not see motorcycles as readily as other cars, especially in challenging weather conditions.
 Car drivers may not be fully aware of the motorcyclist’s need to brake or steer with precision and care in order to maintain control.
 It may sound obvious, but due to its more stable stance on the road, a car can recover easily from a careless manoeuvre without losing control.
 A motorcyclist may be forced to take evasive action in extreme circumstances and may find the motorcycle is far less forgiving in an emergency situation with potentially deadly consequences.
 A car driver will of course always be under an obligation to drive safely no matter what the circumstances and where a careless manoeuvre causes a motorcyclist to encounter a hazard, that car driver may be liable for an accident which follows.

 In these circumstances, the motorcyclist is significantly more exposed in comparison to the car driver who benefits from ABS, seatbelts, multiple airbags and crumple zones.
-The motorcyclist is unrestrained while on-board and they can be thrown off in an instant and are dangerously exposed in such violent accidents.
+The motorcyclist is unrestrained while on-board and they can be thrown off in an instant and is dangerously exposed in such violent accidents.
 Wearing the correct helmet may mean the difference between life and death.
-The range of injuries that can occur in such accidents may vary in severity from lacerations or bruising all the way to dismemberment or permanent disablement.
+The range of injuries that can occur in such accidents vary in severity from lacerations or bruising all the way to dismemberment or permanent disablement.
 Recovery prospects will also vary and will depend on the precise nature of the impacts suffered in the accident.
 Whether or not the accident was another road user’s fault will also depend on what exactly happened in those split seconds and the nature of the decisions which were made but also considering other factors such as the number of vehicles involved and whether the road was wet or dry at the time of the collision.

 If there were issues in relation to the road surface possibly in the case of road works, engineering assessment will conduct a survey to determine whether the works were carried out to the appropriate standard.
 Liability on the part of a local authority may arise but only if the defects in question were caused by recent works or bad design or execution.
 Worn out or pot-holed roads are generally not legally reliable in finding fault associated with a personal injuries case.

 A solicitor can undertake a detailed investigation of the facts of the accident and make a realistic assessment of the strength of your case.
-The investigation of the accident may involve the use of CCTV, dash-cam or other evidence and may also involve coordination with the Gardaí.
+The investigation of the accident may involve the use of CCTV, dash-cam or other evidence and may also involve coordination with the Gardai.
 Drawing from many sources to build a complete picture of the accident helps to inform the strength of any case.